Erie Workers’ Compensation Lawyer

 Though worker’s compensation will cover workplace injuries and occupational illnesses, it does not cover certain conditions.

-For example, if your injury was a result of negligence or self-inflicted due to the use of drugs and alcohol on the job or any other illegal activity, you will not receive compensation.
+For example, if your injury was a result of or self-inflicted due to the use of drugs and alcohol on the job or any other illegal activity, you will not receive compensation.
 Further, if it is found you were intoxicated on the job, you will likely be unable to recover workers’ comp benefits.

 In addition, pre-existing conditions do not qualify for workers’ compensation unless a workplace injury or illness aggravates that pre-existing condition.